 - 5. RECOMMENDED: That service committee Terms of Reference include: - a.
 The Strategic Plan objectives that are the focus of the committee. - b.
 Specific examples of other appropriate key issues that are within the remit of the committee. - c.
-Explanation that all service committees are required to make decisions that fall within their given budget.
+Explanation that all service committees are required to make decisions that fall within their given budget, however, these can be subject to a decision review if appropriate.